-Pentucket Regional High School offers a five-year foreign language sequence in French, German, Latin and Spanish, introduced in an exploratory semester of the seventh grade.
+Pentucket Regional High School offers a five-year foreign language sequence in German, Latin and Spanish, introduced in an exploratory semester of the seventh grade.
 The second semester of the seventh grade begins the foreign language concentration that continues at the high school in two academic tracks – College Preparatory and Honors.
 Latin classes at the high school are conducted only at the Honors level.
 Advance Placement courses are offered in French, German and Spanish.

 All classes are designed for students to develop the four core language skills – listening, speaking, reading and writing – emphasized in areas of communication, culture, connections, comparisons and community.
 As a classical language, the study of Latin encompasses reading comprehension, translation, and grammar.